SeunMatt/cassandra2sql/README.md

 It handles the database columns based on their types i.e. TEXT columns are processed differently from TIMESTAMP type of columns.

-**Every collection columns by default are converted into JSON string**
+**Every collection columns, by default, are converted into JSON string**

 Usage